intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 # Chronos User Guide

 ### **1. Overview**
-_BigDL-Chronos_ (_Chronos_ for short) is an application framework for building a fast, accuracy and scalable time series analysis application.
+_BigDL-Chronos_ (_Chronos_ for short) is an application framework for building a fast, accurate and scalable time series analysis application.

 You can use _Chronos_ to do: